Tandem Streamer Flies: Exclusive Best Fall Trout Tips

 Fast retrieves reduce the time trout have to decide.
 If you are getting interest but no hookups, slow down and lengthen the pause.

-Ignoring depth
+Ignoring Depth

 Many refusals happen because the flies are running above the feeding lane.
 Adjust depth before changing colors or abandoning the pattern.